MaximSadovskiy/NoBloat/README.md

 # Nobloat
 A simple example how to write Windows programs with minimal size, without linking without system libs and even C standard library.
+They can still use Windows system dlls.

 # How to run
 ```